 We’re going on a road trip!
 Our house is rented out, our van build-out is done (the neighbors are still rejoicing), and the wireless hotspot for my work needs is blinking green.
 In fact, I’m typing this from sunny Bandon, Oregon from the Mobile Office Rig overlooking the ocean.

-This post almost was entitled “Boomeranging Millennials at Home.”
+This post almost was entitled “Boomeranging Millennials Return Home.”
 As Chelsea’s dad (mostly?) jokingly reminded us, 1/3 of our age group is currently living with their parents.
 Thanks for the hospitality while we finished the van build out, Steve and Linda…and for watching our cat Oliver while we’re rolling about!
 And for letting us use every single tool in your garage workshop to finish out the van build out.
 Couldn’t have done it without all 1,323 tools that I left strewn about in my wake.
+You’ll find the jigsaw blade guide eventually, I promise.

 Nope, moving home is not the plan!
-After over a year of talking about it, plus the purchase and build out of a road trip vehicle (a Sprinter), Chelsea and I are hitting the road for a
+After over a year of talking about it, plus the purchase and build out of a road trip vehicle (our Sprinter van), Chelsea and I are hitting the road for a

-few months (edit March 24: open-ended timeline) of discovery, visiting friends and family, making new friends, and rolling around the California coast (and beyond) in our van.
-It isn’t a full-time party, as I’ll be working remotely and checking in with two six (as of May 2014) employees back home via my wireless hotspot, but should be a fun adventure.
+few months (edit March 24, 2014: open-ended timeline) of discovery, visiting friends and family, making new friends, and rolling around the California coast (and beyond) in our van.
+It isn’t a full-time party, as I’ll be working remotely and checking in with two six (as of May 2014) employees back home, but it should be a fun adventure.

 What’s coming up?
-Stories of the fun of living in a 6×12 foot space…and the headaches since that’s often the funny stuff.
-Update June 2014: we’re parking the van for awhile to ride to Maine, then back to the van.
-(I suspect some of you are thinking only of the inconveniences of a tiny space like that!)
-Shots of me hard at work in my remote office locations to prove that I can’t get away with just disappearing entirely.
+Stories of the fun of living in a 6×12 foot space, and the headaches since that’s often the funny stuff (I suspect some of you are thinking only of the inconveniences of a tiny space like that!)
+I’ll also include shots of me hard at work in my remote office locations to prove that I can’t get away with just disappearing entirely.

 The plan?
 To head south from Portland, sleeping in our van along the way.
 Soon we head to the redwoods on the border of California and Oregon.
 Thanksgiving in the Redwoods, then onward we go down the northern coast of California.
 Straight down the coast via highway 1 and 101 through the Bay Area, stopping many times along the way, eventually ending up in San Diego.
 From there…we shall see.